stelligent/stelligent-u/00-dev-environment/README.md

 You want to set an alias in your .bashrc or .zshrc to something like this:
 `alias aws-myprofile="aws-vault exec MY_PROFILE -- aws"`

+#### (For Stelligentistas) Option 3: Using Auto-MFA

+This section is specific for Stelligentistas going through their training Asana board.
+Located in your Asana card for "Topic 0: Development Environment", you'll find a bash script called "auto-mfa.sh" attached.
+This script is specific to our training envrionment, but can be changed down the line to accomadate other AWS accounts if need be.

+It's recommended that you download this script somewhere you'll be able to get to it easily.
+Once downloaded, make it executable (If on Unix-like: `chmod +x auto-mfa.sh`) and make sure you have the [jq utility installed on your system](https://stedolan.github.io/jq/).

+The script will automatically create an AWS profile and fetch the authentication token for you upon first run.
+Each subsequent run will refresh the authentication token.

 #### Lab 0.1.2: GitHub